dhruvin5/hw2-solution/expense_tracker/README.md

 #### Undo Transactions

-The user can remove transactions in the application by selecting a single row from the Transaction list and clicking on the `Undo Transaction` button.
+The user can remove transactions from the transaction list by selecting a single row from the Transaction list and clicking on the `Undo Transaction` button.

-If the user has `not selected any valid row` the undo button will remain `disabled`.
+If the user has `not selected any valid row`, the undo button will remain `disabled`.